Adidas drops Ye over antisemitic remarks; Russian court hears Griner's appeal; WhatsApp outage - NewsBreak

 A Russian court has denied American basketball star Brittney Griner’s appeal to reduce her prison sentence for drug possession.
 Tuesday’s denial paves the way for Ms Griner to serve nine years in a prison colony, unless the US government is able to negotiate a deal for her release.
 In her final statement delivered via video from a detention centre outside Moscow, Griner emphasised how mentally taxing her eight-month detention and two trials had been, adding: “I was barely over the significant amount [of cannabis oil] ...
 People with more severe crimes have gotten less than what I was given.”“I...

-Elon Musk has taken control of Twitter and ousted the CEO, chief financial officer and the company’s general counsel, two people familiar with the deal said Thursday night.
-The people wouldn’t say if all the paperwork for the deal, originally valued at $44 billion, had been signed or if the deal has closed.
-But they said Musk is in charge of the social media platform and has fired CEO Parag Agrawal, CFO Ned Segal and General Counsel Vijaya Gadde.
+AP sources: Musk in control of Twitter, ousts top executives.
+Two people familiar with the deal say that Elon Musk is in control of Twitter and has ousted the CEO, chief financial officer and the company’s chief lawyer.
+The people wouldn’t say if all the paperwork for the sale, originally valued at $44 billion, had been signed or if the deal has closed.
 Neither person wanted to be identified because of the sensitive nature of the personnel moves.
+The departures come just hours before the deal was expected to be finalized on Friday, the deadline set by a Delaware judge who threatened to schedule a trial if no agreement was reached.

 Twitter will form ‘content moderation council’ says Elon Musk